bitnami/containers/bitnami/grafana-tempo/README.md

 Looking to use Grafana Tempo in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.

-## Only latest stable branch maintained in the free Bitnami catalog
+## Only latest stable or LTS branch maintained in the free Bitnami catalog

-Starting December 10th 2024, only the latest stable branch of any container will receive updates in the free Bitnami catalog.
+Starting December 10th 2024, only the latest stable or LTS branch of any container will receive updates in the free Bitnami catalog.
 To access up-to-date releases for all upstream-supported branches, consider upgrading to Bitnami Premium.
 Previous versions already released will not be deleted.
 They are still available to pull from DockerHub.

-Please check the Bitnami Premium page in our partner [Arrow Electronics](https://www.arrow.com/globalecs/na/vendors/bitnami?utm_source=GitHub&utm_medium=containers) for more information.
+Please check the Bitnami Premium page in our partner [Arrow Electronics](https://www.arrow.com/globalecs/na/vendors/bitnami?utm_source=GitHub&utm_medium=containers) for more information.information.

 ## Supported tags and respective `Dockerfile` links